 - Bolex Model C 16mm projector

 - Bogopolsky sells the Bolex company to Paillard, forming Paillard-Bolex -- the cine division of Paillard S.A.
+His services are retained by the Swiss company for approximately five years.

 - 1931